HiLiftPW-Committee/HiLiftPW-Committee.github.io/_pages/HLPW6_TC1_Post.md

 ## Postprocessing: Scale resolving simulation (SRS)-requested Boundary Layer probes

 Boundary layer probes/rakes at several chord wise locations at span wise location B were requested by SRS TFG leadership.
 The intention of these probes is to investigate the variations of time-averaged velocity and pressure at a location where little-to-no separation is observed across the angle of attack range.
-The rakes are defined as two points, plus a normal vector in this [excel file](https://aiaa-hlpw.org/assets/HLPW6/HLPW6_TC1_BL_probes.xlsx)
+The rakes are defined as two points, plus a normal vector in this [excel file](https://aiaa-hlpw.org/assets/HLPW6/HLPW6_TC1_BL_probes.xlsx).
+Additionally a Tecplot macro for export is provided [here](https://aiaa-hlpw.org/assets/HLPW6/extract_BL_v2p2.mcr).
+Guidance for running is provided in the header of the macro.